andrademichael/hair_salon/README.md

 ## Technologies Used

-Backend written in Ruby, with PostgreSQL database and Javascript frontend.
+Backend written in Ruby, with PostgreSQL database and Extended Ruby frontend.

 ### License